- Compare

 Type

-Polygon is a sidechain, while TON has no data
+Polygon is a sidechain, while TON is a layer 1 blockchain

 Launch Date